Man stabbed, reporter attacked at protest at LA City Hall

 “No arrests have been made but investigation is on going,” the department tweeted.

-Counter-protesters could be seen spraying mace while members of the anti-vaccine rally screamed death threats, the Times reported.
+Counterprotesters could be seen spraying mace while members of the anti-vaccine rally screamed death threats, the Times reported.

 KPCC radio reporter Frank Stolze was seen walking out of the park near City Hall being screamed at by anti-mask protesters, the Times reported.
 One man was seen kicking him.